Jerry Potts: Adulthood

 Around this same time, he became a minor chief with the Kainai, in recognition of his bravery in battle, his unquestioned leadership abilities, and his knowledge of the prairies.
 It is said he knew every trail from Fort Edmonton to the lands of the Cheyenne and Apache and every hill between those trails.
 He could find game when all others had returned to camp empty-handed.
 He spent much of his time in what is now Montana, guiding, trading horses, and drinking.

 Potts always received more salary than any other guide/interpreter because as a guide he had no equal.
 He was useful as an interpreter because he spoke all the Indigenous languages of the Prairies.
 His interpretations would also be different, depending on who he was speaking to.
-His interpretations of the long, verbose speeches of the Native Americans were always short and concise.
-Long speeches would be reduced to only a few words.
+His interpretations of the long, verbose speeches of the colonists were always short and concise; long speeches would be reduced to only a few words.
 His interpretations of the indigenous languages, however, were always long and passionate.
 Potts did this because he understood that long speech in Indigenous cultures was meant to show respect, while for English-speakers, it was only a way to show off.
 Once, following a Blackfoot chief's extremely long, flowery, impassioned speech to a delegation of visiting officials who had arrived from Ottawa to sign a historic treaty with the Blackfoot people, Potts remained silent as if fully digesting the colourful language.
 Finally, when asked what the chief had said, the laconic Potts shrugged and replied, "He says he's damned glad you're here."
 On another occasion, when asked by Inspector MacLeod what lay beyond a high rising hill ahead, Potts muttered, "Nuther hill."

 He was fluent in American English, Blackfoot, and Crow (Apsáalooke aliláau), had a better than average ability in Plains Cree (nēhiyawēwin) (which he would speak only when necessary), and was passable in Lakota-Sioux (Lakȟótiyapi), Assiniboine (Nakona or A' M̆oqazh), and Algonquin.
 He also understood the differing cultures of the Indigenous peoples and the North-West Mounted Police.
 He was able to instruct the police in the proper procedures for receiving a Chief.
 For all his ability to get along with Euro-Americans, though, Potts was very much Indigenous.
 He never fully understood the Euro-American reasoning.
 For instance, he could never understand the reason that Euro-American settlers equipped their houses with chamber pots.
 "Why," he once asked a Mountie, "would anyone piss in a perfectly good eating bowl when the entire prairie lay before him"?